WordsOut poems by Godfrey

 Word was made flesh, and has been further revealed

 through written words, but the two are not to be confused.
-The first
+The

-should be the case, or else we may assume he would have organized
+seems to be content that this should be the case, or else we may assume

-could only decipher what they are: in part I think it is to do
+could only decipher what they are.
+In part I think it is to do

-with not making scripture into an
+with not making scripture into an idol (see Sonnet

 Insistence